 1. Choose your catcher

 First of all, you need to decide what character you want to have catching your falling items!
-Choose your sprite by clicking the blue circle in the bottom right with the cat image on it (the button circled in red in the image), and then select a sprite.
+Choose your sprite by clicking the blue circle in the bottom right with the cat image on it (the button circled in red in the image), and then select a sprite from the Scratch sprite library.

 Choose your catcher